-Yvonne is an award-winning Executive with a wealth of experience across the sport and physical activity sector.
-She currently works for the Class of 92, as Managing Director of Project 92, working across their education and sports portfolio, which includes the brand new University, UA92, set to open this September!
+Yvonne is an award-winning Executive with a wealth of experience within the sport and physical activity sector.
+She currently works for the Class of 92, as Managing Director of Project 92, working across their education and sports portfolio, including the recently launched Higher Education Institution; UA92.

-Prior to this, Yvonne led GreaterSport, a Greater Manchester Charity, changing lives through physical activity and sport, to outstanding success during her four years as Chief Executive, improving results in terms of both performance and profile.
+Prior to this, Yvonne led GreaterSport, a Greater Manchester Charity, to outstanding success during her four years as Chief Executive, improving both its performance and profile.
 Yvonne was a key driver to galvanize the Greater Manchester network to produce Greater Manchester Moving, supporting the ambition of devolution with the full support of the Greater Manchester Mayor, Andy Burnham.